The information provided below is pertinent only to Arizona school districts unless otherwise noted.

 A: The list of food commodity processors was not compiled using procurement procedures; therefore, a district would still need to follow appropriate procurement procedures if the cost of processing was expected to exceed State procurement thresholds.

-Q: In writing a 21st Century grant proposal, a district must identify specific service providers that will be used during the grant.
-If payment to a specific provider identified will exceed the procurement limits, does the district need to follow state procurement guidelines?
+Q: In writing a 21st Century grant proposal, (or other grant), a district must identify specific service providers that will be used during the grant.
+If payment to a specific provider identified will exceed the procurement quote or bid limits, does the district need to follow state procurement guidelines?

 A: Prior to applying for the grant, the district should estimate the total payments to be made to the service provider.
-If the payments will exceed the procurement thresholds, the district should issue bids or RFPs, or seek the required quotations, prior to applying for the grant.
+If the payments will exceed the procurement quote or bid thresholds, the district should issue bids or RFPs, or seek the required quotations, prior to applying for the grant.
 The procurement specifications should include that the award of the service contract is contingent upon award of the grant.
-The selected vendors should then be listed in the grant proposal.
+The selected vendors could then be listed in the grant proposal.

 Q: How do we respond to a vendor or outside organization requesting our tax exempt status determination?

 A: According to IRS Code Section 170(b) and 170(c), a governmental unit [as described in 170(c)(1)] is classified as a charitable organization.
-However, no determination letter is needed from the IRS since you are a governmental entity.
+However, no determination letter is needed from the IRS since the district is a governmental entity (political subdivision).

 Q: Can a District or Charter School grant a preference to local bidders in order to help increase business within the community?

-A: According to a similar question posed to the Attorney General's office, local preference is contrary to your duty to act in the public interest to purchase goods/services at the lowest price.
+A: According to a similar question posed to the Attorney General’s office, local preference is contrary to your duty to act in the public interest to purchase goods/services at the lowest price.
 Such criteria as response time, shipping charges, etc. are appropriate so long as those matters are legitimate concerns for the particular procurement, the criteria are identified in the invitation to bid and the vendor responses are evaluated on the same scale.
-The content of this page is for general information purposes only and does not constitute advice.
-Heinfeld, Meech & Co., P.C. tries to provide content that is true and accurate as of the date of writing; however, we give no assurance or warranty regarding the accuracy, timeliness, or applicability of any of the contents.
+The non-Federal entity must take all necessary affirmative steps to assure that minority businesses, women’s business enterprises, and labor surplus area firms are used when possible (2CFR §200.321)

 The content of this page is for general information purposes only and does not constitute advice.
 Heinfeld, Meech & Co., P.C. tries to provide content that is true and accurate as of the date of writing; however, we give no assurance or warranty regarding the accuracy, timeliness, or applicability of any of the contents.